Offshore Catering

 Offshore catering companies are those that serve remote asset types like accommodation barges, drill ships, diving support vessels, pipe-lay vessels, semi-submersible vessels, walk-to-work vessels, and drilling units.

-What is food safety certification?
+What is food safety certification for offshore catering companies?

 Food safety revolves around activities that ensure the proper storage, preparation and handling of food to prevent food-borne illnesses.